 Hanging decor is impactful.
 And sure to wow!

 As a long time botanic enthusiast, I love a good well-installed plant or floral install.
 There's no doubt, it adds a touch of elegance and creates magical photo opportunity.
 But, the truth is you have to hang it right.
 And, that means mechanics for the right height is important.

 I have created lots of DIY and How-To directions.
 One of my favorites for quickly determining the height of a hanging centerpiece is one I posted on The Southern C with photos by Chelsea Mitchell of a real baby breathe chandelier installed at Ambient Plus Studio in Atlanta, Georgia.
 See it here, or below!

-This type of decor and work can be overwhelming.
+This type of decor and work can be overwhelming but it is always worth it whether it is an event for a corporate branding project or a luxury wedding.
 Remember it doesn't have to be perfect to be beautiful.
 It's going to be fine!
-Take lots of pictures and share them using #CHOF or @colonialhouseofflwoers.
+Take lots of pictures and share them using #CHOF or @colonialhouseofflowers.

 With measuring tape, yardsticks and sharp-shooter squinting eyes it seems like we’re always stepping back from an installation to ask, how high should it be.
 Or how low, for that matter?
 Hey!
 Just simply where should the bottom fall??

 “Come on.
 Can you step over here and give it a look-see,” we ask.
 “Yes.
 You.
 And, you.
 And, you, too,” we plead.

 Well, it’s official.
 We’ve discovered the answer.
 So-totally fortunate to have my husband Brian of redbpower (electrical contracting), as a member of a recent wedding installation team, they told us the golden rule.
 And, this crew hangs chandeliers every single day.

 Here’s the answer: the bottom of your lighting should hang at least 30-inches above your tabletop so it doesn’t block the view of any extra-tall friends or family.